How to become a festival photographer in 8 steps.

 Make sure that you are enthusiastic in your communication when applying for a festival photography job and try to offer something valuable for the person you are contacting.
 Put yourself in the shoes of the person you are contacting.
 They are probably wondering, what’s in it for me?
 Be sure to have a great answer to that question.

 Step 4.
-Build your portfolio
+Build your portfolio as a festival photographer

 It's important to be able to show your work to other people.
 Be critical about your own work though.
 You are only as good as your worst photo in your portfolio.
 Taste also changes and as you keep improving, you might want to update your portfolio regularly.